osofariu/news-search/README.md

     - (maybe later) may ask an LLM to judge whether the results extracted are sufficient to deduce whether those fields were extracted correctly and return a confidence score

-2.  search New York times Archive to get summary and url by date range
+### 2.  search New York times Archive to get summary and url by date range
     - input: from 1.topic
     - output:
 ```
       [{
-        - pub_date
+        - pub_date,
         - archive,
         - snippet,
         - web_url,